Cretezy/CTBUtilityModpack/README.md

 - Select the ZIP you downloaded from the "Files" tab above (or paste the URL)
 - Click "OK"
 - Double-click the CTB Utility Pack to launch

+## Updating

+See the [wiki page](https://github.com/Cretezy/CTBUtilityModpack/wiki/Updating) for updating the modpack